aws-samples/sample-ai-hotel-revenue-management-system/README.md

-# AI-Powered Hotel Revenue Management System
+# AI-Powered Hotel Revenue Optimization System

 An intelligent multi-agent system that leverages Amazon Bedrock AgentCore and CrewAI to optimize hotel room pricing and maximize revenue through AI-driven analysis and recommendations.